Olkhon Island: Geography

 Olkhon has a dramatic combination of terrain and is rich in archaeological landmarks.
 Steep mountains line its eastern shore, and at 1276 m above sea level, Mount Zhima is the highest point on the island, peaking at 818 m above the water level of Lake Baikal.
 The island is large enough to have its own lakes, and features a combination of taiga, steppe and even a small desert.
 A deep strait separates the island from the land.

 The island's appearance is a result of millions of years of tectonic movement resulting in the hollowing of the channel between the land (Maloe More Sound and Olkhon Gate Strait) and the block of stone forming the island.
 The steep slopes of the mountains show the vertical heave of the earth.

 Population

-The population of the island is less than 1,744 and consists mostly of Buryats, the island's aboriginal people.
+The population of the island is around 1,744 and consists mostly of Buryats, the island's aboriginal people.

 There are several settlements and five villages on the island: Yalga, Malomorets, Khuzhir, Kharantsy, and Ulan-Khushin.
 The village of Khuzhir is the administrative capital of Olkhon, designated as such in April 1987 when the Soviet government issued a comprehensive decree protecting Lake Baikal.
 Khuzhir is home to about 1,200 residents and boasts a museum of local nature and history.